rafa0c/nmap2file/README.md

 3. **Save Results to a File**:

-You can save your Nmap scan results to a file using the -oN or -oX option.
+ 💾 You can save your Nmap scan results to a file using the -oN or -oX option.
 **_Example_**:

 <pre>  nmap -A [target IP] -oN scan_results.txt </pre>

-#  Adding Nmap Results to Your Portfolio
+#  Adding Nmap Results
 1. **Organize Files**:

 Include the Nmap output files (both .txt and .xml if available) in your portfolio.